Charts and plots for Android

 plot.addSeries(series, bf);

-Unlike most other renderers, much of the visual configuration of a bar chart is configured through it’s BarRenderer
+Unlike most other renderers, much of the visual configuration of a bar chart is configured through it’s BarRenderer.

-provides methods for setting how the width of each bar should be calculated, the space between each Bar
+BarRenderer provides methods for setting how the width of each bar should be calculated, the space between each Bar

 and what style of visual grouping to use.

-Many of the topics below require access to the BarRenderer
+Many of the topics below require access to the BarRenderer instance to be set.
+Each instance of

-contains it’s own unique Renderer
+XYPlot contains it’s own unique Renderer instances.
+To retrieve the BarRenderer

-instance from an XYPlot
+instance from an XYPlot:

 BarRenderer renderer = plot.getRenderer(BarRenderer.class);

-is automatically generated to group values from one or more series by their index values.
+A BarGroup is automatically generated to group values from one or more series by their index values.

 A common use case of bar charts is to represent a group of two or more values for a given interval as individual bars, for example the number of wins and losses for a baseball team for every month over the course of a year.

-To model this in Androidplot, create two instances of XYSeries
+To model this in Androidplot, create two instances of XYSeries; one for wins and one for losses, each

 with exactly 12 elements (one for each day of the month):